Phalcode/gamevault-docs/docs/server-docs/setup/synology-container-manager.md

 ```

 :::note
-Replace the variables, as well as the folder paths with what suits you, of course.
+Replace the variables (`YOURPASSWORDHERE`, `YOURAPIKEYHERE`, `etc.`), as well as the folder paths with what suits you, of course.
+You can change the port on the left side of the colon aswell.
 :::

 ## Conclusion